RCGP Northern Ireland

 RCGPNI has a very active Fellowship programme with several distinguished General Practitioners receiving their Fellowship since the introduction of the new pathway in 2011.
 If you would like to nominate a colleague for this esteemed accolade please contact firstname.lastname@example.org or on 020 3188 7727.

-From January 2014 - June 2015, over 10 RCGPNI members were approved for Fellowship.
+From January 2014 to June 2015, over 10 RCGPNI members were approved for Fellowship.
 Several Fellowships were presented at the RCGP SGM and AGM 2014 and the SGM 2015.
 They include:

 Dr Niall McCallion, FRCGP Dr Brendan O'Hare, FRCGP Dr Michael Smyth, FRCGP Dr Shauna Fannin FRCGP, Professor Max Watson FRCGP and Dr Edward Farnan.